dgutride/patternfly-eng-publish/README.md

 The publish-ghpages cript is written such that it will look for the file called "deploy_key.enc" and use the ENCRYPTION_LABEL env var to decrypt it.
 It then uses ssh-agent to load the key and use it for git pushes (over ssh).

 There is no need to share the keys.
 We can re-create them more easily than we can manage sharing them.

+# Development

+This tool has a single CLI entrypoint: the `gh-pages` script.
+The top-level class is the `Deployment` class.
+Refer to script/class comments for further development details.